EPAENERGYSTAR/epathermostat/docs/tutorial.rst

     $ source activate thermostat
     (thermostat)$

+    # if using venv, or virtualenv directly
+    $ source /path/to/venv/bin/activate

 To deactivate the environment when you've finished, use the following:

 .. code-block:: bash

-    # if using virtualenvwrapper / venv / pipenv
+    # if using virtualenvwrapper / venv
     (thermostat)$ deactivate
     $